lizaodawn/IMMARKUS-wiki-clone/01-IMMARKUS-Overview.md

 ### Property Types

 IMMARKUS offers a (growing) range of data types you can use to capture Properties of different kinds.
 Think of it as a personal "database builder" for your data model.
-The following Property field types are currently available.
+The following Property field types are currently available:

 - Text
 - Number